 Nevertheless, since this article was originally written, times have moved on, and for a while at least, for many organisations, RSS was essentially overshadowed by more popular social media options like Facebook, Twitter, LinkedIn, etc.

-However, with growing Blockchain use and distributed computer networks growing in popularity, who knows, we may find that RSS-type news feeds curated by artificial intelligence tools become popular in the years ahead.
+However, with growing Blockchain use and distributed computer networks growing in popularity, who knows, we may find that RSS-type news feeds curated by artificial intelligence tools become popular again in the years ahead.